NoellePatterson/ffc-readme/wet-season-initiation/timing.md

    flow_data = replace_nan(flow_data)
    ```

-2. Identify the start date of the wet season.
-For details on finding the timing of the wet season, see the steps for timing in the peak magnitude flows section.
+2. Identify the start date of the peak magnitude season.
+For details on finding the timing of the wet season, see the steps for peak magnitude start timing calculation in the peak magnitude flows section.

 3. Filter the entire water year's flow data with a small filter, and fit a cubic spline function to the curve.